jcarrabino/TwitterBot/README.md

 ```
 Twit's get function allows us to send an API request to Twitter, and is structured as `Twitter.get(path, [params], callback)`.

-The first parameter, path, specifies the endpoint to hit.
+The first parameter, `path`, specifies the endpoint to hit.
 So by setting path to "search/tweets" we are telling the request to search through the tweets at Twitter's API endpoint.

-The second parameter, [params], defines the parameters of our request.
+The second parameter, `[params]`, defines the parameters of our request.
 This is used to construct the API's request URL.
 The only required parameter in params is "q" which is the query parameter.
 The above request is searching specifically for tweets from realDonaldTrump.

-The last parameter is the callback function.
+The last parameter is the `callback` function.
 These callback functions use AJAX or Asynchronous JavaScript and XML.
 AJAX allows us to grab data from the Twitter API.
 Every method in the Twit library has a callback function passed as the last parameter.
 The callback function is formatted as such, `function(err, data, response)`.
 Where "err" will log any error messages if a bad request was sent, "data" will contain the parsed data received from Twitter, and "response" is the http.IncomingMessage received from Twitter.

 The actual request that gets sent to Twitter from our Twitter.get method will contain the following information,

 ```
-...
 GET /1.1/search/tweets.json?q=from%3ArealDonaldTrump&result_pe=popular&count=1 HTTP/1.1\r\n
 Authorization:
 OAuth oauth_consumer_key="",